dabakovich/react-native-controlled-mentions/README.md

 | containerStyle    | StyleProp<ViewStyle>                              | false    |               |             |

 ### Known issues
+* Mention names not works with local characters (that are not in range a-z and A-Z)
+* Keyboard auto-correction not working if suggested word has the same length
 * Text becomes transparent when setting custom font size in TextInput